-Don't let feline eye infections make your cat unhappy.
-Learn to identify problems early on so you can treat them at the first opportunity.
+Don't let feline eye infections make your cat unhappy or uncomfortable.
+Learn to identify eye infections in cats early so you can treat them at the first opportunity.

 Injuries to the Cornea